JDAIN/99-scraper-googledocs/README.md

 # 99Damage-scraper-private
-Webscraper Gui for 99Damage uses Socks5 Proxies for speed improvements.
+Scrapes 99Damage site with socks5 proxies for speed improvements,runs Data analysis (checks for rulebreakers) and posts it to a specified Google Spreadsheet.

 client_secret.json is needed (google login)

+Settings: CONFIG.py

 server usage: start.sh with cron